bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 #### I want to run requests from the perspective of another Channel

-In this case, you should use the Channel's Permanent URL instead, of the form  `https://store-STOREHASH-CHANNELID.mybigcommerce.com/graphql`.
+You should use the Channel's Permanent URL of the form `https://store-STOREHASH-CHANNELID.mybigcommerce.com/graphql`.

 For example, if your store hash is `abc123` and your channel ID is `456`, the correct URL would be `https://store-abc123-456.mybigcommerce.com/graphql`.